jgiessl/Co-oc/README.md

 Select the path to the data-objects that shall be analyzed by entering the path to the folder in the entry field or simply use the browse button for a file dialog to choose the data-objects folder.
-Note that the data-objects need to contain output of the siegfried(1.7.8) program in jason format.
+Note that the data-objects need to contain output of the siegfried(1.7.8) program in json format.
 Furthermore on the first use the displayed default path is not necessarily correct.
 Just set the path once on the first use on a new machine.
 The program will remember the path afterwards.(Of course the path can be changed with every use)